savi09/ETL_Vehicle_Income/README.md

 #### 2. Transform: what data cleaning or transformation was required.

+Pandas was used for clean-up.

-  Inital Clean up:
+  Inital clean up:

     Began by cleaning zip_income_info table.
+This table was named income_info_df in the Jupyter Notebook.
 I dropped all records that were not from California, dropped records with zip codes that had a value of 0, dropped the "Country" column, and added a column for the year the data sourced.
 In this case the year was 2018.
-The columns were renamed/formatted to match the tables in the database.
+The columns were renamed/ formatted to match the tables in the database.
 The columns total_income, avg_income, and total_pop were formatted to include commas and "$" where appropriate.
 When I tried to load the data to the database, I realized formatting was going to be an issue with my data type so I reverted to the original format.

     Only minor changes were made to zip_vehicle_info for the inital clean-up.
+This table was named vehicle_info_df in the Jupyter Notebook.
 I dropped records with zip codes that had a value of "OOS" and "Other", added a column for the year the data sourced, and the columns were renamed/formatted to match the tables in the database.

+  Table merge clean up:

+    The table vehicle_info_df was renamed zip_vehicle_info to keep the intial clean-up intact.
+Then all records with the model year "<2006" were dropped.
+The model year column was changed from an object data type to an integer.
+Next all records that had a model year greater 5 years old were dropped, because I was only interest in newer cars.

 #### 3. Load: the final database, tables/collections, and why this was chosen.

+SQLAlchemy was used to connect the Jupyter Notebook to pgAdmin and to load the data.
 The final database, vehicle_income_zip, includes three table: zip_vehicle_info, zip_avg_income, and zip_vehicle_income.
 The table, zip_vehicle_info includes all data from the original file, [zip_vehicle_info](https://github.com/savi09/ETL_Vehicle_Income/blob/main/Resources/zip_vehicle_info.csv), except for the following changes:
   * Bad zip codes (OOS & Other) were dropped
   * Added a year column for the year the data sourced from